Telecoms acronyms explained

 Whether you’re looking to change your business phone system or wanting to invest in business mobiles for your team of on-the-move employees there is a lot of jargon involved when researching anything in the telecommunications industry.

-That is why we have broken down 13 of the most frequently used telecoms terms for your understanding.
+That is why we have broken down 13 of the most frequently used telecoms acronyms for your understanding.
 First up is an in-depth explanation of 6 frequently used acronyms.

 ADSL stands for “Asymmetric Digital Subscriber Line”.
 It describes the technology that allows data to be downloaded and uploaded over a high bandwidth network connection.
 It allows for faster data transfer, usually 10 times faster downloading and 4 times faster uploading than an analogue modem which increases efficiency and reduces costs.